hm-lang/core/proposals/array.md

     # access the array at the given index, either for getting or setting.
     # accessing outside the bounds of the array will resize the array and
-    # create default initialized values up to that point.
+    # create (lazily) default-initialized values up to that point.
+    # the `GS.delete` method is also supported, which will shift all
+    # values with larger indices down one.
     NEW_T GS MD this(INDEX);

     # get or set the size of the array.